What Is BCG? Services, Careers and Cases

 How do you get hired at BCG?

-BCG remains one of the most selective consulting employers.
+BCG remains one of the most selective consulting employers, with single-digit acceptance rates at most target schools.
 Exact pass rates vary by office, school, country, and role, but the broad funnel is consistent:

 1. Resume screen: target-school pedigree, GPA, leadership, internships, and analytical experience still matter.